Sweet Autumn Clematis: tips for growing and supporting this fall blooming clematis. Also includes easy to understand information on pruning.

 - They need a strong support: This particular clematis takes off in the second or third year and just goes crazy.
 It is sometimes referred to as being invasive (although I wouldn’t go that far.)
 A fence or very strong trellis will work best.

 - Don’t prune until after it blooms: Betsy has never cut back our clematis.
-That could be why the blooms are so spectacular this year.
 If you do choose to cut back your Sweet Autumn, make sure and do it in late fall, after it blooms.
 Very early spring would work too but make sure to prune before any new, green shoots appear.
+The stems can be cut back to 18 to 24 inches.
+This will prevent them from becoming leggy.

 More about Clematis: